D2L - Preparing Students for Course Sites in another Language (UW-Madison)

 - Equip them with key vocabulary to help them navigate the site.

 - Demonstrate (in class or by screencast video) how to use the specific areas of the course site that your students will need.

-98% of UW students have used Learn@UW in at least one course, so many of them are familiar with the basic set up of course sites.
-However, Desire2Learn (the system that drives Learn@UW) performs occasional interface upgrades and some instructors customize their sites considerably.
+98% of UW students have used D2L in at least one course, so many of them are familiar with the basic set up of course sites.
+However, Desire2Learn performs occasional interface upgrades and some instructors customize their sites considerably.
 A changed interface may prove tricky in a different language even for returning users (to say nothing of incoming freshmen).
 Please prepare your students if you do decide to use a language pack.